Call today and speak to Jason Brady, specialist medical negligence solicitor. Find out if you can claim compensation.

 “NHS England now say there may have been over 4 million patients waiting for treatment in June 2017.
 This is the equivalent of the city area population of Bristol, Liverpool, and Sheffield combined.
 These statistics should act as wake-up call.
 This is the real life impact of an NHS under severe pressure…..
 Making patients wait even longer than expected for surgery can create prolonged pain, uncertainty, and be highly stressful for them and their family.”

-Whilst NHS England have confirmed they are working hard to reduce waiting times and are investing in ways to improve its services the latest figures form part of a worrying trend for medical negligence solicitors, Blackwater Law who continue to receive enquiries about medical negligence claims from patients who have been impacted by medical errors.
+Whilst NHS England has confirmed they are working hard to reduce waiting times and are investing in ways to improve its services the latest figures form part of a worrying trend for medical negligence solicitors, Blackwater Law who continue to receive enquiries about medical negligence claims from patients who have been impacted by medical errors.